makersacademy/chitter-challenge/README.md

 =================

 # How to Use SQL Queries
+To do:

+- Implement the ability to log in/out and show the user handle for peeps.

+- Implement one-to-many relationship between users and peeps databases.

+- Error messages when users sign up/log in incorrectly.

+- Fix test database issues where users are not deleted after tests.

 1. Connect to ```psql```
 2. Create the database using the ```psql``` command ```CREATE DATABASE chitter_manager;```
 3. Connect to the database using the ```psql``` command ```\c chitter_manager;```